CharlesBoydelaTour/MultiAgent---prey_predator/README.md

 | Initial Energy of Sheep  |   30 |
 | Initial Energy of Wolf   |    2 |

+### N.B:

+We would like to note that the results of our implementation will depend considerably on the initial state of the environment (initial positions of each agent).
+Since the initialization is random, it is not guaranteed to obtain the same result for all simulations.

+To choose an appropiate set of parameters as reference set of a given equilibrium state, we conducted for each set several similations, then we chose the set that gave more or less the same result at several simulations.

 ## Installation

 To install the dependencies use pip and the requirements.txt in this directory. e.g.